Cop and a Half: Reception

 The film received mostly negative reviews from film critics, and holds a 13% approval rating on the film review aggregator site Rotten Tomatoes, based on 15 reviews, with an average rating of 3.3/10.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Jay Boyar of the Orlando Sentinel wrote, "Just about the only really enjoyable thing about Cop and a Half is Norman D. Golden II, who is genuinely cute and a pretty good little actor besides."
 Film critic and historian Leonard Maltin also gave the film a negative review: "A hemorrhoid-and-a-half to anyone who sits all the way through this...abjectly painful comedy, which does about as much for Reynolds' career as Stop!
 Or My Mom Will Shoot did for Sylvester Stallone's.
 That it was Ray Sharkey's last movie adds insult to injury."

-Critic Gene Siskel of the Chicago Tribune also excoriated the film, seeing it as indicative of "artistic bankruptcy" on Burt Reynolds's part, and singled out Norman D. Golden II's performance as "awkward".
+Critic Gene Siskel of the Chicago Tribune also excoriated the film, seeing it as indicative of "artistic bankruptcy" on Burt Reynolds' part, and singled out Norman D. Golden II's performance as "awkward".
 Siskel later called it the worst movie of 1993.
 Siskel speculated that NBC thought little of the film when they aired it in its broadcast-network debut, pointing out that they scheduled it opposite the 1997 Super Bowl.

 However, Roger Ebert of the Chicago Sun-Times gave it 3 stars out of a possible 4, saying, "There isn't much that's original in Cop and a Half, but there's a lot that's entertaining, and there's a winning performance by a young man with a big name, Norman D. Golden II, who plays little Devon Butler, a kid who dreams of someday wearing the shield."
+On At the Movies, Siskel was baffled by Ebert's recommendation and said "The only thing more unnerving than this picture is that my esteemed colleague seated across the aisle, is the only major critic in America who recommended the film."
+In 1996, after Ebert convinced Siskel to vote thumbs down on Broken Arrow, Siskel unsuccessfully attempted to get Ebert to vote thumbs down on Cop and a Half.

 Box office

 The film debuted at number 1.
 In its second week it dropped to number 3.
-Industry analysts expected it to open with $4 million, but it grossed $6 million.
+Industry analysts expected it to open with $4 million but it grossed $6 million.
 Variety attributed the film's opening to its poster, which they said is reminiscent of Kindergarten Cop.
 It grossed a total of $31.9 million in the U.S., and another $8.8 in other territories, for worldwide total of $40.7 million, making the film a considerable success against its modest $14 million budget.